 Elizabeth (Libba) Galloway, Game Change's Legal Advisor, has enjoyed a comprehensive career as a lawyer, business executive and university instructor.
 She has served as a partner in the Business and Finance Department of Taft, Stettinius & Hollister, a national law firm based in Cincinnati; deputy commissioner and chief legal officer of the Ladies Professional Golf Association (LPGA); and executive director of the Professional Association of Athlete Development Specialists (PAADS).

 Jay Harrison comes to GameChange after a 15-year professional hockey career.
 A life long student and explorer, Jay is currently finalizing his training as a Counselling Psychologist, fulfilling his desire to help others acclimate their true potential.
 As a Certified Pathfinder Practitioner and founder of Work In Consulting & Counselling, Jay provides clients with meaningful and useful insight into not only their career direction, but also in conscious awareness and self-understanding.

 Jay is passionately in love with his wife and best friend Jodean, who together witness daily miracles through their 4 daughters Presley, Willa, Stevie, and Gemma.

-Dan arrived at Game Change after a 11-year professional Australian Rules Football career.
+Dan started working with Game Change after a 11-year professional Australian Rules Football career.
 During his playing career Dan completed a Bachelor of Commerce and was also a board member for the AFL Players Association.